| | |

 • 1 pound dried black-eyed peas

-• 1/2 pound pork belly, thick slab bacon, or salt pork, cut in strips
+• ½ pound thick slab bacon or salt pork, cut into strips

 • 2 cups chicken broth